 Lord Puttnam added that he was very worried about the prospect of the Donald Trump/Elon Musk ‘alliance’ being victorious after the US elections, because they would move to quash any opposition to their agenda.
 ‘And if we don’t get a grip on these social media giants, we are lost.
 We are lost,’ he said.

-Lord Puttnam was introduced at the agm by Southern Star editor Siobhán Cronin, a board member of the Press Council of Ireland.
+Lord Puttnam was introduced at the event by Southern Star editor Siobhán Cronin, a board member of the Press Council of Ireland.
 She said that Lord Puttnam had proven to be a huge asset to West Cork and a great supporter of local businesses, including the West Cork Film Studios and the Ludgate Digital Hub.

 Lord Puttnam’s sentiments on social media firms were echoed by Press Ombudsperson Susan McKay.
 These platforms must be regulated by government to curb the halt of disinformation and prejudice, she warned.

-Addressing the agm, Ms McKay said that publications that are members of the Press Council must continue to rigorously challenge those who are spreading prejudiced ideas about issues including identity, race, gender and sexual orientation in Ireland today.
+Addressing the event, Ms McKay said that publications that are members of the Press Council must continue to rigorously challenge those who are spreading prejudiced ideas about issues including identity, race, gender and sexual orientation in Ireland today.

 Meanwhile, the Press Council of Ireland and the Office of the Press Ombudsman also announced the 2024 Press Council Fellowship last week.